-Paige Prier

-FLORIDA

-Leaving a Mess

-Medium: Watercolor and Gouache

-on Paper

-These works depict my grief, life choices and their consequences, and subsequent growth from the darkest periods of my life.
+Paige Prier FLORIDA Leaving a Mess 2019 10" x 7" x .1" Category : Drawing Medium : Watercolour and Gouache on Paper Framed Artist Statement These works depict my grief, life choices and their consequences, and subsequent growth from the darkest periods of my life.
 This include the death of a beloved friend, a failed suicide, and the end of a toxic relationship.
 Personal symbolism gives access to the larger, more universal feelings of loss and healing.

-Rachel Ramsey GEORGIA

-Sun Pillar

-Medium: Oil on Canvas

-Sophia It's cool where she rests but the light shines brightly in her eyes.
+Rachel Ramsey Sun Pillar 2015 36.25" x 28.25" x 1.5" Category : Painting Medium : Oil on Canvas Unframed Artist Statement Sophia It's cool where she rests but the light shines brightly in her eyes.
 Watching in her hubris, lusting to comprehend the ineffable - the fallen goddess rises from her valley that never runs dry.

-Judy Row

-Regret

-Category: Textile
+Years ago I was gifted a pair of poignant dreams over consecutive nights.
+In both dreams a woman who introduced herself as Sophia visited me.
+After doing some research I discovered that Sophia is an ancient spiritual figure of Hellenistic sources and her story appears in numerous texts across a variety religions.
+She is known as God's consort, the Holy Spirit, the female co-creator, the Mother of the Universe and she is mentioned in the Old Testament simply as "wisdom."
+This painting is a translation of the visions from my unconscious mind during those nights of sleep.
+The method I used is a variation of Surrealist automatism beginning with no drawing but keeping basic design principles in mind.
+At that time I was studying the watercolors of Charles Burchfield so his influence is also present.

-Medium: Fiber and Feathers

-I work in fiber, generally coiled or wrapped but occasionally knit or crocheted, because these techniques allow for the slow building of the form and the idea behind each piece.
+Judy Row Regret 2018 16.50" x 15.75" x 3" Category : Textile Medium : Fiber and Feathers Artist Statement I work in fiber, generally coiled or wrapped but occasionally knit or crocheted, because these techniques allow for the slow building of the form and the idea behind each piece.
 "Regret" is the first piece of a suite of three, all relating to people very important in my life who have died in the not so distant past - my father, my brother and my daughter.
 This piece speaks to the loss of my daughter and the regret that comes from no longer being able to share a future.

-Angie Rucker

-Guilt

-Medium: Fine Art Archival Print

-"Heroes" is a collection of eight self-portrait photographs drawn from my curiosity and respect for human endurance-the capacity to bear unimaginable hardship and emerge whole, void, or not at all - how and why the people that experience these hardships give up, emerge to be able to enjoy life again, or merely continue to exist, unable to step to either side.
+Angie Rucker онто Guilt 2017 12" x 12" Category : Photography Medium : Fine Art Archival Print Framed Artist Statement "Heroes" is a collection of eight self-portrait photographs drawn from my curiosity and respect for human endurance-the capacity to bear unimaginable hardship and emerge whole, void, or not at all - how and why the people that experience these hardships give up, emerge to be able to enjoy life again, or merely continue to exist, unable to step to either side.
 I am interested in the journey of the soul under unbearable weight, and why it ends where it does.
 In this work, I have experimented with various objects such as volcanic ash, bones, clay, plants, coyote skulls, and porcupine needles, as metaphors to tell a visual narrative in hopes that the viewer lingers awhile, questioning the meaning of the elements and why they are placed in the manner they appear.
 By merging the reality of despair with the surreal realm of fantasy, these photographs are depictions of the longing to awake and find it all a dream.